SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicOperators.rst

 Here's an example, which calculates the pixel height for a table row.
-The row height should be 50 pixels taller than the content height if the row has a header, and 20 pixels taller if it doesn't:
+The row height should be 50 pixels taller than the content height if the row has a header, and 20 pixels taller if the row doesn't have a header:

 .. testcode:: ternaryConditionalOperatorPart1